apache/pulsar-site/versioned_docs/version-3.2.x/tiered-storage-overview.md

 5. Moreover, you can trigger the offloading operation manually (via REST API or CLI) or automatically (via CLI).

-6. After offloading ledgers to long-term storage, you can still query data in the offloaded ledgers with Pulsar SQL.
+6. After transferring ledgers to long-term storage, the messages within these ledgers remain accessible to Pulsar consumers and readers, ensuring transparency in data retrieval.

 For more information about tiered storage for Pulsar topics, see [PIP-17](https://github.com/apache/pulsar/wiki/PIP-17:-Tiered-storage-for-Pulsar-topics) and [offload metrics](reference-metrics.md#offload-metrics).